 Postcard from Mobile World Congress 2018 in Barcelona

-Packing my bag in cold Poland the Sunday evening before, I was excited to discover new high tech new innovations in the fastest world of communications.
+Packing my bag in cold Poland the Sunday evening before going to Mobile World Congress in Barcelona, I was excited to discover new high tech new innovations in the fastest world of communications.
 But at the same time, I had the question whether I would have to pack my swimming trunks or not.
 I was super disappointed because the weather was rainy, cold and we even had some snow!

 Along with Lukas and Rob, we left Rzeszów about 3 pm to flight from Cracow airport around 7 pm.
 We arrived at El Prat about 10 pm and immediately received our badges and FREE public transport’ ticket.
 Well done Barcelona!